Max Pezzali: 883

 Being big fans of motorbikes, especially Harley-Davidsons, Repetto and Pezzali decided to name the group '883' after the mark's Sportster.
-Pezzali and Repetto started their murisc career at the Castrocaro Music Festival in 1991, with the song "Non Me La Menare", which became a smash hit in Italy.
+Pezzali and Repetto started their music career at the Castrocaro Music Festival in 1991, with the song "Non Me La Menare", which became a smash hit in Italy.
 Their first album, Hanno Ucciso L'Uomo Ragno ("They killed Spider-Man"), hit number 1 on the Italian charts, in 1992.
 Their second album, Nord sud ovest est, produced the number 1 singles "Sei un mito" and "Come mai".
 In 1993, Pezzali and Rosario Fiorello won the 'Festival Italiano' with the song "Come Mai".

 In 1994, Repetto left the band on good terms to pursue his dream of becoming a movie director in America.
 Pezzali recruited new members and continued the group.
 The departure of Repetto did not stop the group's productivity: they continued to perform, and in 1995 they released the album La Donna, Il Sogno E Il Grande Incubo which sold over 1.2 million copies.
 In 1997, 883 released La Dura Legge del Gol, followed by the collection Gli Anni in 1998, Grazie Mille in 1999, Mille Grazie in 2000 (released exclusively in Austria, Switzerland and Germany) and Uno in Più in 2001.
 883 continued without Pezzali in 2002, when he announced his plans to begin a solo career and to take full credit for his songs.
 Over the course of their musical career (1992–2002), 883 released six studio albums, released over 25 music videos, and frequently toured throughout Italy.